Marioiacobelli/Evolutionary-Merging-for-L2S-Math-Reasoning/README.md

-# LLMs Evolutionary Merging for L2S Math Reasoning
+# Evolutionary-Merging for L2S Math Reasoning

 Project for **Deep Learning and Applied AI 2024/2025 (Sapienza University of Rome)**.
 We explore **evolutionary model merging** (via [Mergenetic](https://arxiv.org/abs/2505.11427)) we to combine: